2021 Tournament Regulation Appendix

 - Players Cup Points List – The ordering of Members based on performance points allocated for tournament play for the calendar year.

-- Team Players Cup Points List – The annual ordering of TPA members for the Players Cup awards and eligible to qualify for the Goldwater Cup and Shootout teams.
+- Team Players Cup Points List – The annual ordering of TPA members for the Players Cup awards and eligible to qualify for the Goldwater Cup and Arizona vs. Utah Shootout teams.

 - United States Golf Association – USGA is the United States Golf Association, which represents in the State of Arizona on matters of Qualifying for National Championships, Amateur Status, Handicapping, Course Rating, and other amateur association issues.

-AGA events designed to stand alone financially.
+AGA events are designed to stand alone financially event to event.
 In the case of new events, a subsidy may be provided in accordance with the Rules for Amateur Status.
-Teams representing the AGA or Arizona are covered by the AGA’s General Fund, separate from tournament activities, as they serve the vision and purposes of the Association.
-Tournament Budget Entry fees are established with the Host Site for events and are negotiated individually.
+Teams representing the AGA or Arizona are covered by the AGA’s General Fund separate from tournament activities, as they serve the vision and purposes of the Association.
+Tournament budget Entry fees are established with the Host Site for events and are negotiated individually.

 Sites for AGA events are selected by the following process: